Qeedji/gekkota-os/SDK-G4/API/failSoftMode/README.md

 # Reboot number

 A variable &quot;reboot number&quot; counts the number of reboot inside a time Window.
+Its current value can be read in the **systemMaintenance.failsoftNbReboots** attribute (see documentation about nsISystemMaintenance interface).

 - The reboot number value to reach Fail Soft Mode level 1 is N.
 - The reboot number value to reach Fail Soft Mode level 2 is 2XN.

 N depends on platform.
+Its value can be read in the **systemMaintenance.failsoftMaxReboots** attribute (see documentation about nsISystemMaintenance interface).

 | **Platform family** | **Platform** | **N (to reach Fail Soft Mode level1)** | **2N (to reach Fail Soft Mode level2)** |
 | --- | --- | --- | --- |